vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 # Notes:
-    Step 3: Can we expand that?
+    Step 4: Can we expand that?
-        Add pseudocode step before making the program Add bullets to this step for students to understand what is happening behind the scenes Step 4: This zooms in to a very specific detail.
+        Add pseudocode step before making the program Add bullets to this step for students to understand what is happening behind the scenes Step 5: This zooms in to a very specific detail.
 What is the purpose of explaining this detail?
-        This is to tell Grimoire to use the fstring Need to add a formating exercise to the TSV unit for output Step 5: We have always provided the command line prompt before.
+        This is to tell Grimoire to use the fstring Need to add a formating exercise to the TSV unit for output Step 6: We have always provided the command line prompt before.
 Is there a reason we are not including it here?
-    Step 8: Can we get away from the i.e. piece?
-        Add to step 7?

     Exercise after this needs to give the students a use case for the program.
         Can we use it to determine taxonomy? define all close genomes to a single genome?